aerisun/aerisun.github.io/index.md

 ##  Building a pipeline of data science talent is tough.

 And hiring outside data science consultants costs too much.
-But both problems could be addressed if interns could be brought up to speed on relevant data science projects.
+But both problems could be addressed if interns could be brought up to speed on in-house data science projects.
 Unfortunately . . .

 ## Traditional summer internships in data science are broken.